TREES THAT FEED FOUNDATION

 Context Notes

 A new program to supply educational coloring books to young schoolchildren.
-Through December 2019, over 6,000 supplied.
-Now in English, Spanish, French, Haitian Creole, Indonesian, and Swahili.
+Through December 2023, over 19,000 supplied.
+Now in nine languages.

 Number of farmers given information about key markets